Training Path of Inference

 7-9F

-The monster table for 7F only has 4 enemies, so Nashagga is especially common on that floor.
+The monster table for 7F only has 4 enemies, so Nashagga is particularly common on that floor.

 10-14F